hoffstadt/DearPyGui/docs/README.md

 <BR>![BasicUsageExample](../../assets/LoggingExample1.PNG?raw=true)

 #### Built-in IDE
 If you choose not to use your own IDE, we have provided a basic built-in IDE for creating and testing apps.
-To use the built-in IDE just call the _DearPyGui_ executable with the **--editor** flag: ```MarvelSandbox.exe --editor```
+To use the built-in IDE just call the _DearPyGui_ executable with the **--editor** flag: ```DearSandbox.exe --editor```
 <BR>![BasicUsageExample](../../assets/IDEExample1.PNG?raw=true)

 #### Built-in Documentation